Word@Work, Let God's Word energise your working day!

 Matthew 26:31-35

-Jesus and eleven disciples had left the Upper Room; the Passover meal was over.
-Judas Iscariot had gone to do his evil business, but more evil was waiting to tempt the disciples.
-Jesus knew what would happen but His men refused to accept the truth about their own weakness and His power.
-Quoting from Zechariah 13:7-8, Jesus predicted that none of the disciples would stay loyal to Him: they would all fall away.
+Jesus and eleven disciples had left the Upper Room; the Passover meal was over and they walked in the darkness to the Mount of Olives (Matthew 26:30).
+Judas Iscariot had gone to do his evil business immediately after taking the bread (John 13:26-30): interestingly he did not take the wine from the cup of redemption.
+More evil was waiting to tempt the disciples.
+Jesus knew what would happen, but His men refused to accept the truth about their own weakness and His power.
+Quoting from the Old Testament (Zechariah 13:7-8), Jesus predicted that none of the disciples would stay loyal to Him:

 Fellowship In Grief